 African Folktales Project

-An open dialogue on indigenous knowledge found in stories that promote sustainable development
+An open dialogue on African indigenous knowledge and wisdom found in stories that promote ecological harmony

 Welcome to The African Folktales Project (AFP), a rich resource of indigenous wisdom and knowledge passed down as stories from the first human civilizations in Africa to the present.
-The AFP is founded on the notion that we are all ancestors of the future and the custodians of knowledge vital to our continued co-existence with our natural world.
-This project is a continuous dialogue about how the individual choices that we make today will impact the survival of tomorrow's civilizations on our shared planet.
-Through a careful selection of courses on offer, we provide access to a digital curriculum of African Indigenous Knowledge Education that is carefully designed to provide holistic solutions to the challenges of achieving the sustainable development goals (SDGs).
+The AFP is founded on the notion that human beings are part of the evolutionary ecology and that we are future ancestors and exist to serve as custodians of knowledge about our natural world.
+This vital knowledge is passed down to the next generation to promote our continued existence on Earth.
+This project is a continuous dialogue about how our individual choices today will impact tomorrow's civilizations' survival on our shared planet.
+A careful selection of courses is offered using an African Indigenous Knowledge Education curriculum designed to provide holistic solutions to the challenges of achieving sustainable development goals (SDGs).
 We use oral storytelling as the pedagogical approach to passing down this knowledge.
-The AFP folktales have been re-invented to inspire all learners and educators to re-imagine a future where all citizens of the world work together to promote sustainable development and protect our natural landscapes.
+The AFP curriculum uses traditional African stories re-imagined to inspire 21st-century learners and educators to envision a future where all world citizens work together to promote sustainable development and protect our natural landscapes.

 "African indigenous knowledge has weathered all storms, taking refuge in the villages, in the forests, and in the spirit of generations ..."
 (Amilcar Cabral)